Small business owners in Michigan want to see more reforms

 or small business owner without ever charging them with a crime or providing evidence

-prior to seizing the assets.
-Government authorities (typically police departments) often
+prior to seizing assets and the government (typically police departments) often

 charge the business owner with a crime.
 Once the property is seized, government